“Self-discipline is self-caring.” —M Scott Peck

 I also thought all would be better if I just switched wearing my bag to the other shoulder and become a temporary lefty.
-I was wrong.

 Washing my hair was painful.
 Putting my hair in a low ponytail was painful.
 Reaching for something hurt.
 Even extending my arm to use my mouse at work got so bad that I had to pull it closer to me.
-Totally felt like a T-Rex at work.
+As serious as this was, I totally felt like a T-Rex at work, ha!

 As I started to work out again in late spring, I heard clicks in my shoulder every time I worked out.
-Over time, my motivation to work out died and I became angry at my situation/limitations.
+Over time, my motivation to work out died.
+I became angry at my situation/limitations.
 The only things I did to help me feel better about not working out was taking the stairs/walking everywhere and eating healthy about 70-80% of the time.

 After months of not weighing myself, I finally took to the scales two weekends ago and learned that this is the heaviest I’ve weighed to date.
 If you know how I feel, insert disappointed emoji face here.

 Although you can’t see it in the photos I’ve been posting of my outfits, trust me.
 I have only been able to fit into 5% of my wardrobe for the last nine months.
-I’ve felt sluggish, constantly exhausted and very
+I’ve felt sluggish, constantly exhausted and very unmotivated to do anything.

-Yep, I said it.
 On this blog where I talk about leadership, empowerment, pushing yourself and being a light for others, I was unmotivated.

-.
+I’m being transparent about this because my blog is also about being real.
 And yeah, let’s be honest.
 Even in a positive person’s life, down days are included.

 Here’s the truth of my routine for all of summer 2017: work, come home, eat/shower, sleep.
 Repeat.

-A few weeks ago, I got tired of feeling the way I felt, made plans to change and start taking steps.
-Here’s my plan on how I’ll get back on track by Thanksgiving:
+A few weeks ago, I got tired of feeling the way I felt.
+I began to make plans to change and started taking steps.

 My progress hit a plateau late last year (before the accident) and I knew it most likely had to do with sleep.
 I’ve been getting a lot of intentional rest lately so I’m happy about that.
 However, I have to find my “magic” sleeping hours.

 I’ve been eating a lot more veggies lately.
 Since I’m not a big fruit person, I’m currently pinning snack and meal prep ideas (that also include fruit) that aren’t boring that I can glean from.
 Still drinking lots of sparkling/plain water with lime, no problem.
 I just need to up my food plan and increase the amount of water I drink.

 Tonight will be my first workout in a long time.
 I know it’s going to be hard, but I also know I don’t want to keep feeling this way.
 Anyway, I figured out why I would get so angry when I worked out earlier this year.
 I had been struggling with forgiving the woman who hit me.
 Here were the thoughts I had: “I was doing so well!
 I ate clean, worked out everyday and started being consistent.

 I still have to work on forgiving that woman and know that once I completely let it go, I can finally move on and make my progress an epic comeback.
 If you believe in prayer, please send some my way.
 I’m going to need it.

 But I must say that if you’ve ever started a health journey only to have to start all over again because of someone else, I’m sure you’d be mad too.
-Don’t get me wrong.